davidcalikes/portfolio-project-one/README.md

 * Gitpod to create, load and push my code to Github.

-* Git, Gitpod and Github collectively as my version control system for the site.
+* Git, (Gitpod and Github) as my version control system for the site.

 * Adobe Photoshop CS6 to edit some images.
 I mainly used Photoshop to add greyscale to color-photos and to create color gradient effects for background images.